Quantum graph models of quantum chaos: an introduction and some recent applications: Quantum chaos on quantum graphs: eigenvalue statistics

 In numerical simulations one observes universal spectral statistics in large extended graphs with many vertices.
 In the following we will use the example of a connected \(d\)-regular graph with connectivity \(d \ge 3\) (connectivity two is equivalent to a ) with \(|\Vset|\) vertices and \(|\Bset| =\frac{d |\Vset|}{2}\) bonds as a guiding example.
 We will consider the form factor \(K_n\) for large graphs \(|\Bset| \propto |\Vset| \to \infty\) for short `time' \(\tau= \frac{n}{2|\Bset|}\ll 1\).
 For large \(d\)-regular graphs the diagonal approximation can be justified for short times as pairs of orbits that would contribute to the off-diagonal part require that vertices are visited more than once.
 On the same basis there is a negligible number of orbits that are self-retracing or a repetition of a shorter orbit and we may focus on

 Here \(\lambda_j\) for \(1\le j \le 2 |\Bset|\) are the eigenvalues of the classical map with \(\lambda_1=1\) being the (unique!) unit eigenvalue of the invariant (uniform) distribution, and \(|\lambda_j| \le 1\) for all other eigenvalues.
 For a fixed time the terms \( |\lambda_j^n|= e^{ \left(2 |\Bset |\, \log | \lambda_j|\right) \tau }\).
 If one considers an asymptotic limit \(B \to \infty\) (a sequence of growing graphs) then the combined contributions of the non-unit eigenvalues \(\lambda_j\) for \(2\le j\le 2 |\Bset|\) vanishes pointwise at fixed \(\tau\) if they all satisfy \( 1 - |\lambda_j| > c |\Bset|^{-\alpha}\) for some \(\alpha< 1\).
 So under this condition the short-time (\(\tau\ll 1\) form factor shows universal random-matrix behaviour in leading order.
 This is the foundation of Tanner's conjecture \cite{Tan_jpa01} which extends the statement to the full form factor at any value of \(\tau\) (with pointwise convergence).
-While the conjecture is hard to prove rigorously a full derivation of the form factor at all times can be obtained by the supersymmetry method for which we refer to \cite{GnuAlt_prl04,GnuAlt_pre05}.
-Within semiclassical periodic-orbit theory one may include off-diagonal pairs that correspond to Sieber-Richter pairs or higher-order encounters \cite{QSoC}.
-The corresponding expansion has been performed for quantum graphs to a few leading orders \cite{BerSchWhi_prl02,BerSchWhi_jpa03} In both the supersymmetry and the periodic-orbit approaches it turns out that the leading deviations from universality can be captured on the level of the diagonal approximation.
+While the conjecture is hard to prove rigorously a full derivation of the form factor at all times can be obtained by the supersymmetry method for which we refer to \cite{GnuAlt_prl04,GnuAlt_pre05,pluhar_2014}.
+Within semiclassical periodic-orbit theory one may include off-diagonal pairs that correspond to Sieber-Richter pairs or higher-order encounters (see \cite{sieber_muller_2026} in this volume and \cite{QSoC}).
+The corresponding expansion has been performed for quantum graphs with or without time-reversal symmetry in \cite{BerSchWhi_prl02,BerSchWhi_jpa03,Ber_incol06} and in the presence of spin in \cite{BolHar_jpa03}.
+In both the supersymmetry and the periodic-orbit approaches it turns out that the leading deviations from universality can be captured on the level of the diagonal approximation.
 A closer look at these deviation show that Tanner's criterion does not exclude universality if the conditions are not satisfied --- indeed the form factor is not a self-averaging quantity and one would usually allow for an additional average over time of the form